Experience life on the front line

 If you would like to know more about the opportunities that Vets Now can offer, visit our stand at one of our upcoming events.
 Our friendly team can talk you through any questions you have about the Vets Now EMS programme, elective studies, our Cutting Edge programme and more.

-- Bristol University Careers Fair: Friday 1 February
+- Glasgow University Careers Fair: Friday 3rd May

 Veterinary student newsletter